Tuscarora language

-The name Tuscarora (/ˌtʌskəˈroʊrə/ TUS-kə-ROHR-ə) means "hemp people," after the Indian hemp or milkweed, which they use in many aspects of their society.
+The name Tuscarora (/ˌtʌskəˈroʊrə/ TUS-kə-ROHR-ə) means "hemp people," after the Indian hemp (hemp dogbane, Apocynum cannabinum), which they use in many aspects of their society.
 Skarureh refers to the long shirt worn as part of the men's regalia, and so the name literally means "long shirt people."

-Tuscarora is recently extinct, the last fluent first language speaker having died in 2020.
+Following the death of the last fluent first language speaker Howard “Howdy” Hill on July 27, 2018, Tuscarora became dormant.
 In the mid-1970s, 50 people spoke it on the Tuscarora Reservation (Lewiston, New York) and the Six Nations of the Grand River First Nation (near Brantford, Ontario).
 The Tuscarora School in Lewiston has striven to keep Tuscarora alive as a heritage language by teaching children from pre-kindergarten to sixth grade.

 The language can appear complex to those unfamiliar with it more in terms of its grammar than its sound system.
 Many ideas can be expressed in a single word.
 Most words involve several components that must be considered.
-The language is written using mostly symbols from the Roman alphabet, with some variations, additions, and diacritics.
+The language is mostly written using symbols from the Roman alphabet, with some variations, additions, and diacritics.